Read our resource on careers in mapping, GI and data science based on advice from geographers working in the sector

-The range of applications of GIS skills is enormous – geospatial data is and skills is increasingly central to the UK’s economy, and location data has been described as “the coal and iron fuelling a new revolution”.
+The range of applications of GIS skills is enormous – geospatial data and skills are increasingly central to the UK’s economy, and location data have been described as “the coal and iron fuelling a new revolution”.

 As well as a large number of organisations specialising in geospatial data use, GIS specialists may be employed in almost any organisation or sector.
 You could be doing anything from designing AI to improve satellite mapping, to creating maps of flood risk across a river catchment, to analysing and predicting the performance of retail locations.

 Have a look at our geospatial career profiles to learn more about what a career in GIS and mapping can involve and how to get started.
 Our geospatial case studies and geovisualisation series also demonstrate some of the many applications and impacts of GIS skills.

 My present role requires a diverse set of skills.
 I undertake technical governance on projects in addition to conference participation so excellent written and oral communication and team leadership skills are required.
 Technically speaking, good coding skills are important for a role in Earth Observation.
 The industry is increasingly using open source tools and software, so knowledge of both commercial and open source programming languages, image analysis and GIS analysis software are a must”

 Terri Freemantle, Senior Earth Observations Specialist, Satellite Applications Catapult

 My main responsibility has been to administer ArcGIS Online and understand how the organisation can benefit and deliver mobile data collection apps, story maps and web apps - producing both internal and external facing tools.
 I am also responsible for analysing a wide range of internal and external data that helps the Trust understand its assets, from land to coastlines, buildings to trees and to enable strategic management decisions to be made”